Job Profile: School Counselor

 Future Growth

 With more placed on the shoulders of elementary and secondary schools by the state and federal government, the need for professionals to guide students through their academic requirements will always be present.
 Unfortunately, with increases in at-risk youth throughout the country, school counselors continue to have job security.
-The US Bureau of Labor Statistics projects a 12% increase in the number of jobs between 2012-2022, which is average compared to all occupations.
+The US Bureau of Labor Statistics projects a 10% increase in the number of jobs between 2021-2031, which is faster than average compared to all occupations.
 As school enrollments climb however, there will be a need for additional school counselors.
 Looking at the website for each state’s Department of Education will most often connect people to open positions in schools throughout that state.

 FIND SCHOOLS